webgpu/webgpufundamentals/webgpu/lessons/webgpu-resizing-the-canvas.md

 The reason is it's inflexible.
 The 2 techniques above work in every situation whereas using `window.innerWidth` and `window.innerHeight` only work in one specific situation, when you want to fill the page.
-We've already shown the techniques above fill the page but they also work in every other situation.
+We've already shown the techniques above fill the page just find but they also work in every other situation.

 Having the canvas *not* fill page.
 Like a diagram in an article